 There are a plethora of options for pre-employment testing out there and it seems like they’re all offering you the same thing: employees who are more likely to be successful in the job.

-However, the accuracy of these tests can be drastically different, so it’s important to know what separates good pre-employment testing from bad pre-employment testing.
+The accuracy of these tests can be drastically different, so it’s important to know what separates good pre-employment testing from bad pre-employment testing.

 Here’s what you should look for when choosing an assessment:

 If an assessment claims to truly be based in science, there should be readily available scientific studies for you to view.